Efficient and Effective Deep Multi-view Subspace Clustering: The Proposed Method

-The recent work of \cite{Yu2020LearningDA} presents the maximum coding rate reduction (MCR$^2$) principle, as an information-theoretic measure that maximizes the coding rate difference between all samples and the sum of each individual cluster to learn a discriminative representation effectively.
+Recent work \cite{Yu2020LearningDA} presents the maximum coding rate reduction (MCR$^2$) principle.
+As an information-theoretic measure, it aims to learn a discriminative representation effectively by maximizing the coding rate difference between all samples and the sum of each individual cluster.
 Based on this principle, all features from different clusters should expand into as large a space as possible (inter-cluster separation), i.e., maximize the global coding rate.
 Whereas each individual cluster should be compressed into a small subspace as much as possible (intra-cluster aggregation), i.e., minimize the local coding rate.
-Benefiting from it, we minimize a discriminative loss
+Benefiting from it, we minimize a discriminatory loss